ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

 [](Q3_Total_Ride_and_Average_Ride)
 ![Dashboard 2](https://github.com/ziraefrimpong1/Google-Data-Analytics-Professional-Certificate/assets/154938134/bc78a446-a391-40f5-a131-8af4cfdede3e)

-During spring, member ridership exhibits fluctuation throughout weekdays, reaching a peak on Thursdays and declining on weekends, while maintaining a consistent average ride length.
+In Summer, member ridership exhibits fluctuation throughout weekdays, reaching a peak on Thursdays and declining on weekends, while maintaining a consistent average ride length.
 In contrast, casual ridership displays ride count fluctuations on weekdays, peaking on Saturdays, and demonstrates higher average ride lengths, particularly with noticeable peaks on weekends.